DavidWellsTheDeveloper/audio-snippet-player/README.md

 ## Production

-Build the application for production:
+Build the application for production (SSR):

 ```bash
 # npm